Residential Earthquake-Prone Building Financial Assistance Scheme

 - Proof of financial position – copy of letter from lender declining, or conditionally approving, a loan application or evidence of significant financial hardship, and transactional bank statements for the last three months

-If I don’t meet all of the eligibility criteria, are Kāinga Ora able to exercise any discretion in approving a loan?
+If I don’t meet all of the eligibility criteria, is Kāinga Ora able to exercise any discretion in approving a loan?

-Where an applicant does not meet the owner eligibility criteria, you will be able to seek discretion from the Chief Executive of Kāinga Ora.
+Where an applicant does not meet the owner eligibility financial hardship or cut-off date criteria, you may be able to seek discretion from the Chief Executive of Kāinga Ora (case-by-case basis).
 We will be able to help you with that process.

 I have a Power of Attorney for my parent that it is an owner occupier of a property in an earthquake prone building.
 Will I be able to apply for a loan on their behalf?